searls/jasmine-maven-plugin/README.markdown

 * [Justin Searls](http://twitter.com/Searls), Pillar Technology

 ## Contributions
 Pull requests are, of course, very welcome!
-A few todos as of 6/27, if anyone is interested in tackling them:
+A few todos, if anyone is interested in tackling them:

+* JSLint and JSCoverage integration
 * Parse & format ignored tests (currently only passing & failing tests are parsed)
-* A report mojo that generates JUnit-style XML, so results can easily be rolled up by CI servers.
 * A facility that automatically executes the other goals if only `test` or `preparePackage` is configured to run.

 ## Acknowledgments